Alex Moore, managing director of Rosa’s Thai Café, describes its journey to success with GrowthAccelerator.

 We made a lot of mistakes as we built the business, but I believe that, as long as you learn from mistakes and don’t repeat them in the future, then this is the only way to really learn and improve what you are doing.
 By July 2012, our gross profit was close to £1 million, but our net profit was just £22,000.

 At that point we found GrowthAccelerator.
 I had a meeting with them to discuss how they could help.
-I wanted to speak to people who had experience of growing a business and selling it successfully.
+I wanted to speak to people who had experience in growing a business and selling it successfully.

 We interviewed several people and ended up choosing two coaches to help us; Barbara, to help us expand successfully, and Tom, to help us with access to finance as well as our finances and legal structure.
 The main advantage is that they didn’t want anything from us in return for their help.
 They came into our business to enable us to reach certain goals – to help us, not to help themselves.

-Our coaches helped us to streamline our operation and merge our businesses together to form one legal entity.
+Our coaches helped us to streamline our operations and merge our businesses together to form one legal entity.
 They helped us with leadership and management training, as well as implementing an appraisal system.
 Also, crucially, they put us in touch with a Thai language company so that we could translate all the health and safety laws for our chefs, who are from Thailand.

 At the end of the process, we were actually sad to see the coaches leave the company as they had been so instrumental in helping us to grow and manage how the business was run.